 2. Use Homebase to Build Your Schedule Automatically

-Using a schedule maker is much easier than using a spreadsheet template.
+Using a schedule maker is much easier than using a spreadsheet template like Google Sheets.
 Best of all, it’s free!

 Homebase was built for employee shift scheduling, so it’s easy to use and has all the features you need.

-- Sales, labor cost and even weather data all in one place
+- Sales, labor costs, and even weather data all in one place

 - Employee availabilities are factored in to the schedule